mistersiddd/signature-detection-pcap/README.md

 # Signature Detection from PCAP

-A signature based detection for ICS attacks from a pcap file
+A signature based detection for ICS attacks from a pcap file.

 ## To run dynamic detection
 ```